hgcl/clara-le/pages/posts/now-archive-7.md

 dataTag: ["now"]
 ---

-I am just starting my [early retirement parenthesis](/posts/29-time-for-a-break/)—a.k.a, I am unemployed for the first time in four years.
+I am just starting my [early retirement parenthesis](/posts/29-time-for-a-break/) — a.k.a, I am unemployed for the first time in four years.
 I do have a few productive plans for these next few months, but to be honest, I mostly want to slow down a bit and enjoy life differently.

 Currently, I spend most of my days: